AncutaG/first-web-page-portfolio/README.md

 * a logo

 I wanted to add here some of the main resources that helped me (besides the Udacity course) in order to understand flex-box concept and be able to actually play with it for real.
-One ca go and explore ![here] https://github.com/afonsopacifer/awesome-flexbox].
+One ca go and explore [here](https://github.com/afonsopacifer/awesome-flexbox).